Kotrotsos/html-good-parts/README.md

 If the image returns an error (404)- the javascript statement will fire.
 The Javascript could contain an alert, but- also a placeholder image for instance.

-One way to do this:
+One way to do this (I'm using jQuery here, but you can use anything)

       <img onerror="$(this).attr('src','http://ragecomics.com/-img/4f03e7fb1861333a8400308f.png');" src="deadimage.jpg">